MicrosoftDocs/Viva/Viva/sales/install-viva-sales-individual-add-in-admin-center.md

 manager: shujoshi
 ---

-# Install Viva Sales as an individual add-in from Microsoft 365 admin center
+# Install Viva Sales from Microsoft 365 admin center

 > [!IMPORTANT]
 > Viva Sales is currently available only for public preview customers, and only in English.
 The features described here are subject to change.